althonos/pyhmmer/README.md

   the `hmmsearch` binary from HMMER, which helps getting the most of multiple CPUs.

-*This library is still a work-in-progress, and in a very experimental stage, but it should already pack enough features to run simple biological analyses involving `hmmsearch` or `phmmer`.*
+*This library is still a work-in-progress, and in an experimental stage, but it should already pack enough features to run biological analyses involving `hmmsearch` or `phmmer`.*